 Get actionable insights on how COVID-19 is impacting your business sector.Enquire now

-The data center construction market is currently at the forefront of several innovations, which aim to enhance operational efficiencies, reduce power consumption, and decrease carbon emissions in facilities.
+The global data center construction market is currently at the forefront of several innovations, which aim to enhance operational efficiencies, reduce power consumption, and decrease carbon emissions in facilities.
 The adoption of energy-efficient infrastructure and monitoring solutions has increased considerably in the market.
 Facilities with high-power consumption are being consolidated, and service providers are shifting toward efficient colocation facilities and cloud platforms.
 The data center construction market is witnessing an increase in mergers and acquisitions, which are increasing market reach and product expansion.
-A few prominent mergers and acquisitions that have taken place in the industry including Compass’s acquisition of Root data center and EcoDataCenter and Fortlax merger, and Princeton Digital Group acquisition of 70% Stake in XL Axiata’s Data Center.
+A few prominent mergers and acquisitions that have taken place in the data center construction industry including Compass’s acquisition of Root data center and EcoDataCenter and Fortlax merger, and Princeton Digital Group acquisition of 70% Stake in XL Axiata’s Data Center.

 Liquid cooling technology is gaining popularity among high-computing facilities to support Artificial Intelligence (AI) and big data analytics.
 These technologies require powerful computing capability for their TPU, where the heat generated exceeds the cooling limit, thus need efficient cooling to keep the chips functional.
 Vendors operating in the liquid immersion and direct liquid cooling market are strengthening their offerings through multiple OEM partnerships.
 Server suppliers are providing direct-to-chip cooling server racks to run AI and machine learning workloads.
 Hence, it is expected that vendors operating in providing traditional cooling systems are partnering with liquid immersion and direct-liquid cooling vendors to support existing customers in deploying HPC clusters worldwide.